Skip to Main Content

 If you noticed the error by using the in-text citation addition feature, then go back to your Word document, go to Zotero in your ribbon/toolbar, and click refresh.
 The reference will updated based on your edits from your Zotero library.

 The Zotero browser extension may cause the screen to continuously blink but never fully connect to BrowZine.
+This is a redirect loop.
 The problem can fixed by going into the Zotero browser extension and disabling the proxy redirection.

 For Chrome the directions are: